-First and foremost, the department's Course SLOs and Program SLOs directly contribute to the district's efforts to teach Critical Analysis; and, with only one exception, our courses' learning objectives are writing intensive and discussion oriented, thus directly contributing to the district's efforts to teach students to Read and Write at the College Level, Listen Actively and Respectfully, and Speak and Effectively.
+Next, all of the Philosophy Department's courses promote the Institutional Outcome of Critical Analysis; and, with only one exception, our courses' learning objectives are writing intensive and discussion oriented, thus directly contributing to the district's efforts to help students build the skills of analyzing and evaluating information, synthesizing new information with their existing knowledge, and drawing reasonable conclusions in order to solve problems and effectively make decisions.

-Second, our Phil 9, 10, and 11 courses' Student Learning Outcomes directly contribute to the district's efforts to teach students to Recognize and Understand Diversity, to Practice Respectful Intercultural Diversity, and to Recognize and Understand Cultural Traditions; and while our other course's SLOs do not directly contribute to these Institutional Student Learning Outcomes, the department is committed to incorporating class examples and discussions which indirectly teach them.
+Our Phil 9, 10, and 11 courses' Student Learning Outcomes directly contribute to the district's commitment to Intercultural Literacy and Interaction, by practicing respectful interpersonal dialogue on philosophical traditions that span many eras and geographical locations.
+While our other course's SLOs do not directly engage with these Institutional Student Learning Outcomes, the department is committed to incorporating class examples and discussions which indirectly teach them and show sensitivity and responsiveness to the values and ideas of the world's cultural traditions.